mvernacc/goes_background/README.md

 You must have python 3 installed in Windows 10.
 You can install python via the Windows Store.

+This code is meant to work with a 4k display; the lock screen image is saved with a size of 3840x2160 pixels.
+It has not been tested with other display resolutions.

 ## Setup

 ### Take ownership of the folder where lockscreen images are stored